daggy1234/asyncdagpi/README.md

 #### textimage

-Depending in the feature and imput either returns a static or gif image as BytesIO.
+Depending in the feature and imput either returns a static or gif image. returns an API url or (as BytesIO if `bytes=True`)

 ```python
 API_CLIENT.usertextimage(feature,image_url,text)